alixandru/q2a-open-login/README.md

 ## Description ##
-This is an extension of the Facebook Login plugin, to which it adds additional providers.
+This is an extension of the Facebook Login plugin, to which it adds additional login providers.
 It is based on [HybridAuth](http://hybridauth.sourceforge.net/) library which acts as a middleware between the plugin and a wide range of OAuth and OpenID service providers.
-For this reason, it is possible to add any login provider supported by HybridAuth to your Q2A installation with virtually no effort.
+For this reason, it is possible to add any identity provider supported by HybridAuth to your Q2A installation with virtually no effort.

 The plugin also offers the ability to link multiple OpenID/OAuth-powered logins to a Q2A user account, allowing users to log in to the same account via multiple providers.
 For example, an user might link his or her Facebook and Google accounts to the Q2A user account and then log in to the Q2A site through any of the 3 methods (Q2A login page, Facebook OAuth or Google OpenID).